rashidmoreau/HabitTracker/README.md

-# HabitTracker
-Overview

-The Habit Tracker is a Java desktop application designed to help users build and maintain positive daily habits.
-The project emphasizes clean software design, following principles of low coupling and high cohesion, with clear separation between Models, Services, and the User Interface.

-Users can register, log in, create habits, track their daily completions, and view weekly summaries of their progress with streak tracking.
-The application is built using Java 17 and Swing, implementing an MVC-style architecture to ensure maintainability and scalability.

-🧱 Layer Descriptions
-Models (models/)

-The Models layer contains classes that represent core data structures in the application, such as:

-User

-Habit

-HabitSchedule

-Completion

-Reminder

-SummaryReport

-Notification classes

-StreakCalculator

-These classes hold data and simple logic relevant to their own state but do not manage workflow or application control.

-Services (services/)

-The Services layer provides business logic for the application.
-It includes:

-AuthService / InMemoryAuthService for user registration and login

-HabitService for creating habits, updating completions, generating summaries, and orchestrating streak calculations

-Services allow the UI to remain lightweight and eliminate tight coupling between system components.

-User Interface (ui/)

-The UI layer contains the Swing-based graphical interface, including:

-LoginFrame

-DashboardFrame

-HabitTableModel

-These classes manage user interaction, display information, and delegate work to the service layer.
-The UI never contains business logic itself, preserving separation of concerns.

-✨ Features
-✔ User Management

-Register new accounts

-Log in with existing credentials

-✔ Habit Management

-Add new habits with custom descriptions

-Set reminder times

-Edit or delete habits

-View habits in a table-based dashboard

-✔ Daily Tracking

-Mark habits as completed for the current day

-Automatic streak updates:

-Current streak

-Longest streak
+# Habit Tracker

+## Overview

+The **Habit Tracker** is a Java desktop application designed to help users build and maintain positive daily habits.
+The project emphasizes clean software design, following principles of **low coupling** and **high cohesion**, with clear separation between Models, Services, and the User Interface.

+Users can register, log in, create habits, track daily completions, and view weekly summaries of their progress with streak tracking.
+The application is built using **Java 17** and **Swing**, following an MVC-style architecture to ensure maintainability and scalability.

+---

+## 🧱 Layer Descriptions

+### **Models (`models/`)**
+Represents the core data of the system.
+These classes define the application's domain objects and their internal state.
+This layer includes:

+- `User`
+- `Habit`
+- `HabitSchedule`
+- `Completion`
+- `Reminder`
+- `SummaryReport`
+- `Notification` classes
+- `StreakCalculator`

+Each model class has a single responsibility and does not manage application workflow or logic beyond its own state.

+---

+### **Services (`services/`)**
+Contains the business logic of the application.
+These classes coordinate operations between models and ensure proper system behavior.
+This layer includes:

+- `AuthService` and `InMemoryAuthService` for authentication
+- `HabitService` for habit creation, updating completions, generating summaries, and orchestrating streak calculations

+The service layer allows the UI to remain lightweight while preventing tight coupling between data and presentation.

+---

+### **User Interface (`ui/`)**
+Implements the Swing-based graphical interface.
+These classes manage user interaction and display information but do not contain business logic.
+This layer includes:

+- `LoginFrame` — handles user login and registration
+- `DashboardFrame` — main application window for habit management
+- `HabitTableModel` — table model used to display habits in the UI

+This separation ensures that UI components remain focused on interaction and visualization only.

+---

+## ✨ Features

+### ✔ User Management
+- Create new user accounts
+- Log in with existing credentials

+### ✔ Habit Management
+- Add new habits with custom descriptions
+- Edit or delete habits
+- Set reminder times
+- View all habits in a dashboard table

+### ✔ Daily Tracking
+- Mark habits as completed for the current day
+- Automatic streak calculation:
+  - Current streak
+  - Longest streak

+### ✔ Weekly Summary
+- View total completions for the week
+- Breakdown of completions by habit

+### ✔ Clean Architecture Principles
+- High cohesion within each class
+- Low coupling across layers
+- Clear separation of concerns (Models, Services, UI)
+- Easily extendable for future features such as persistence, enhanced reminders, or monthly reports

 ✔ Weekly Summary Report